 If you’re looking for a unique and exceedingly well-crafted traditional matcha bowl to include in your Japanese tea ceremony practice, then this is the chawan for you.

 Doujime (胴締) refers to the shape of matcha bowl where the potter creates a slight indent around the middle and is also often known as a “waist type” bowl.

-The glaze is a deep brown with subtle hare’s fur striations of grey and yellow that collect at the bottom of the matcha bowl.
-In full light, the brown almost glows to reveal a delicate candy red undertone.
-Both the matcha bowl and its glaze are made from clay collected from the surrounding area which is also where the Sugimoto family lives and makes tea.
+The glaze is pearlescent with hare’s fur striations that collect at the bottom of the matcha bowl.
+In full light, the full array of colors reveal themselves in a near ombre found amidst the present purple, green, and bronze tones.
+Both the matcha bowl and its glaze are made of clay collected from the surrounding area which is also where the Sugimoto family lives and makes tea.

 About the Artist

 Rito Aoshima (青嶋利陶) is a 2nd generation potter, whose father started the current studio in which he works.
 The studio was created to revitalize the Shitoro-Yaki style and preserve its over 900 year history.
 The kiln was built as a Noborigama (rising kiln), which has multiple levels staggered vertically to achieve an extremely hot firing temperature.
 Rito Aoshima studied pottery in Seto (a famous location for pottery), before returning to Shizuoka to study in the Shitoro-Yaki style.
 Later, he has assumed his father's studio and kiln, and continues to make teaware for tea ceremony, as well as other vessels with a focus on elegance.

 Please note that each item is exquisitely hand-crafted and unique so the shipped pieces may not exactly match the photo.